Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 </details>

 <details>
-  <summary><strong>Q: I do not want Perception Camera to control the delta time of my simulation or capture on a scheduled basis.
+  <summary><strong>Q: I do not want the Perception Camera to control the delta time of my simulation or capture on a scheduled basis.
 Can I have a Perception Camera in my Scene that does not affect timings and trigger captures manually from other scripts?</strong></summary><br>

 Yes.
 The Perception Camera offers two trigger modes, `Scheduled` and `Manual`, and these can be chosen in the editor UI for the Perception Camera component.
 If you select the `Manual` mode, you will be able to trigger captures by calling the `RequestCapture()` method of `PerceptionCamera`.
 In this mode, you have the option to not have this camera dictate your simulation delta time.
 This is controlled using the `Affect Simulation Timing` checkbox.